bforsbe/OccuPy/README.md

 classifiers (no half-sets) based on prior alignments (no GPUs), and be compatible with unbiased discovery of macromolecular heterogeneity and/or components (no masks).
 In this context, it will provide a displacement vector to emphasize macromolecular occupancy during gradient descent.
+Basically, it needs to be fast enough to run repeatedly with delaying processing, and simple enough to use that it needs no input other than a cryo-EM map.

 It is here implemented as a command-line tool using open-source python libraries, to facilitate visualization of partial scale of cryo-EM reconstructions.